Black tie: Shirt

 Dress shirts designed to be worn with black tie are sometimes called "tuxedo shirts" in American English.
 Traditionally, the shirt is white, has a bibbed front that is either marcella or pleated, a turndown collar, and double, or "french" cuffs.
 In the early-20th century, a piqué shirt with a detachable wing collar and single cuffs such as is worn with white tie was used, and in the 1960s and 1970s ruffled bibs were popular, but have since become uncommon.
 The wing collar originally disappeared in black tie after the 1920s when the appropriately semi-formal attached turndown collar shirt became preferred, but it has been popular with American men in a less substantial, attached form since the 1980s.
 However, many style authorities argue that the wing collar should remain the domain of white tie for aesthetic reasons.
 Etiquette maven Miss Manners is one of those who feel that while the bow tie's uncovered band is fine in a white-on-white scheme, "gentlemen with their black ties exposed all-around their necks look silly".

-Although some style authorities consider the wing collar to be an acceptable option for black tie shirts, they are not be worn with double cuffs or a pleated bib, and are better suited to the more formal single-breasted peak lapel jacket.
+Although some style authorities consider the wing collar to be an acceptable option for black tie shirts, they are not worn with double cuffs or a pleated bib, and are better suited to the more formal single-breasted peak lapel jacket.
 They may feature a bib that is either marcella or starched and include stiff single cuffs secured with cufflinks, made of the same fabric as the bib; this type of shirt is exactly the same as one worn with white tie attire.
 The collar in this case is tall and stiff, which may be attached or detachable.
 When a full dress shirt is worn in this fashion, it is accompanied by the white marcella waistcoat ordinarily associated with white tie.
 Wearing white tie accessories in this manner is considered by many to be an affectation.
 Debrett's do not endorse the wing collar as being compatible with the black tie dress code.